How I simplified my life

 1. Let go of stuff

 I no longer wanted to waste my precious time cleaning and maintaining my home, so I removed all the items I no longer needed, used or loved.
-The decluttering process transformed my life and living in a simpler environment made me feel calmer and happier.
+The decluttering process transformed my life.
+Living in a simpler environment makes me feel calmer and happier.

 2. Abandoned the pursuit of unnecessary belongings

-When you’ve simplified your belongings, you tend not to want to buy more stuff!
-And when I stopped looking at online shopping sites or wandering around shops I had more time and money.
-I find living with fewer things means I enjoy the things I have a whole lot more, after all, less is more!
+When I simplified my life and belongings, I didn’t want to buy any more stuff and when I stopped looking at online shopping sites or wandering around shops, I had more time.
+I find living with fewer things means I enjoy the things I have a whole lot more and buying less is kinder to our beautiful planet.

 3. Changed my morning routine

-The secret to more hours in the day is to get up earlier, and although I’ve never been a morning person, waking up in a tidy clutter-free home makes my mornings especially joyful.
+Although I’ve never been a morning person, waking up in a tidy clutter-free home makes my mornings especially joyful.
 I no longer feel rushed and I’m able to get a lot more done before I leave for work.
+Best of all, getting up earlier gives me more hours in the day to enjoy.

 4. Started regular exercise

 A low maintenance home frees up time and energy and so it was easier for me to establish a regular exercise routine.
-I tried to stick to set days and I didn’t worry too much if I missed one.
-I also used my walk to and from work (a 9k round trip) to relax, unwind and enjoy the world around me.
+I like to exercise on set days, but I don’t worry too much if I miss one.
+I also use my walk to and from work (a 9k round trip) to relax, unwind and enjoy the world around me.

 5. Enjoyed more time offline

-Too much time online makes me feel busy and restless so I began to try a few internet-free days.
-I was amazed at the extra time I had and how much I achieved.
+Too much time online makes me feel busy and restless, so I began to try a few technology-free days and by technology, I mean my iPhone/iPad/iMac.
+I was amazed at the extra time I had and how much I achieved when I stopped scrolling through social media.
 Following this I set myself three goals:

-~ No internet before 9am or after 9pm.
+~ No technology before 9am or after 9pm.

 I unsubscribed from emails, newsletters, catalogues and anything else that didn’t add value to my life.
 I also deleted things from my computer desktop and removed the files I no longer needed, organising everything that remained.